ix-ax/AXOpen/src/core/ctrl/README.md

  - `IsBusy` indicates the execution started and is running.
  - `IsDone` indicates the execution completed with success.
  - `HasError` indicates the execution terminated with a failure.
+ - `IsAborted` indicates that the execution of the command task has been aborted.
+It should continue by calling the method `Resume()`.

 ~~~SmallTalk
             // Wait for CommandTask to Complete